RinteRface/shinyMobile/README.md

 ### Configuration

-shinyF7 is PWA capable, meaning that it can be displayed full screen on many mobile devices.
+shinyMobile is PWA capable, meaning that it can be displayed full screen on many mobile devices.
 This feature is automatically handled by `f7Page()`:

 ```r